nhsuk/nhsuk-frontend/README.md

 ## Deploying

-Changes that are deployed to the master branch of this repository will automatically be deployed to herokuapp.
+Changes that are deployed to the master branch of this repository will automatically be deployed to the <a href="https://nhsuk-redesign.herokuapp.com/">NHS.UK re-design website</a>.

 ## Decisions

 Our <a href="https://nhsuk-redesign.herokuapp.com/decisions">design decisions and findings</a> document the decisions we've made on the stuff we've created.

+## Contributing